 This is only what we do, I highly suggest to ask your vet what they suggest.

 2. Never take your puppy to areas where dogs of unknown health may have visited.
-This would include walks outside of your property, pet stores, and especially Dog Parks until its immune system has fully develop meaning ALL shots have been given.
+This would include walks outside of your property, pet stores, and especially Dog Parks until its immune system has fully developed meaning ALL shots have been given.
 This included walks outside the boundaries of your property as parvo can be contracted by shoes, car tires and so forth.
 This is why it is so important to get all the puppy vaccinations not just a few of them.

-3. When receiving your puppy from the airport you are going to want to take that puppy from the crate and let the puppy go the bathroom.
+3. When receiving your puppy from the airport you are going to want to take that puppy from the crate and let the puppy go to the bathroom.
 That is a HUGE NO, NO!
 Don’t do it.
 I know that sounds crazy but think of all the other dogs that have done the same thing and you don’t know if they had any disease or not.
 Hundreds if not thousands of dogs fly through airports daily and yearly.
 The Airport is a very horrible place to let a puppy that is not fully vaccinated out to go to the bathroom.
 Treat this puppy as your baby and protect your puppy and find a safer place.

 - Worming Your Puppy

-Young puppies almost always need at least one worming and because of that we use Drontal® Plus as it is a broad spectrum anthelmintic tablet to treat tapeworm, roundworm, hookworm and whipworm infections in dogs and puppies.
+Young puppies almost always need at least one worming and because of that, we use Drontal® Plus as it is a broad-spectrum anthelmintic tablet to treat tapeworm, roundworm, hookworm and whipworm infections in dogs and puppies.
 I totally believe every new puppy buyer should redeworm their puppy again 2 weeks after getting their puppy from me.

 I DO NOT recommend getting the over the counter medicine but getting the medicine from a licensed veterinarian.
-Puppies tend to put all kinds of stuff in their mouths from the time of birth until adult hood so it is no wonder why they may contract worms.
+Puppies tend to put all kinds of stuff in their mouths from the time of birth until adulthood so it is no wonder why they may contract worms.

 for 3 days, but I would use it for 5 days to prevent Giardia if need be.
 If you are already using this medicine to treat worms might as well do it for two more days and prevent/treat Giardia.